“Crazy like a fool”

 All together “Daddy Cool” stayed 34 weeks in the German single chart.
 22 weeks in the top 10 and 12 weeks at the no. 1 spot and achieved gold status and became the 17th best selling single of the year in Germany!

-After having a slow start – when looking at the sale figures – the album “Take The Heat Off Me” suddenly started to sell in Germany after “Daddy Cool” hit the big time.
-The album went on to become a Top 20 success reaching no. 14 in the LP chart.
+After having a slow start – when looking at the sale figures – the album “Take The Heat Off Me” started to sell in Germany after “Daddy Cool” hit the big time.
+The album went on to become a Top 10 success reaching no. 2 in the German album chart.
+It stayed in the top 10 for 24 weeks and had a total run of 56 weeks in the chart.

 It wasn’t only in Germany things started to happen.
 In many other European countries “Daddy Cool” would become a huge smash hit as well.
 In some countries “Daddy Cool” would first hit the charts in early 1977.